Incident Response Plan

 Notification

-Customer notices are sent when required by law, contract, Atlassian guidance, or incident impact.
-Notices are factual and avoid speculation.
-They explain what happened, the likely time period, affected data types, actions already taken, actions customers should take if any, and how to contact support.
+Notify affected customers when required by law, contract, Atlassian guidance, or incident impact.
+Keep notices factual and explain what happened, the likely time period, affected data types, actions taken, any action customers should take, and how to contact support.

 Current Atlassian references: